das-developers/das2dlm/doc/build_windows.md

 **NOTE**: You will need to intialize the VC environment whenever you open a new `cmd.exe` window when building or changing das2dlm.

-## Get idl_export.h
+## Get idl_export.h and idl.lib

-You will need the `idl_export.h` file from your IDL distribution.
-This is the only file that is needed from the distribution.
-There is no need to install the full IDL package to get this file.
-Just copy it from an existing installation that you own.
-Unfortunatly the `idl_export.h` file cannot be redistribute with the das2dlm sources due to usage restrictions.
-You'll have to get it on you're own.
+You will need the `idl_export.h` and `idl.lib` files from your IDL distribution.
+These are the only file that is needed from the distribution.
+There is no need to install the full IDL package to get these files.
+Just copy them from an existing installation that you are licensed to use.
+Unfortunatly these files cannot be redistrubed by anyone but Harris Geospatial.
+You'll have to get them on you're own.

 ## Check Makefile